 When we study the great sacrifice of our Savior in preparation for the Passover, we often are too busy hitting the "big points" to see the tremendous spiritual instruction in the little ones.
-This article draws our attention to Jesus' cup, the gall, and the Roman spear that appear in the gospels' crucifixion narratives.
+This article draws our attention to Jesus' cup, the gall, and th. . .

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.